abcdabcd987/acm-compiler-judge/docs/use_guide.md

 cat target.txt                     # print target.txt to stdout
 ```

 Additionally, you can print some messages to `stderr`.
 This might be helpful when you are debugging.
 However, please do not print the testcase itself to `stderr`, as it will leak the testcase.
-And please do not try to steal testcases by any means (e.g. print to `stderr`, upload to a server, etc.), which is strictly prohibited and could lead you severe punishment.
+And please do not try to steal non-public testcases by any means (e.g. print to `stderr`, upload to a server, etc.), which is strictly prohibited and could lead you severe punishment.